 Memorial Visiting Hours will take place on September 10, 2019 from 6:00 pm to 8:00 pm at Jellison Funeral Home, 25 Concord St, Peterborough, New Hampshire.
 A Memorial Service will be held on September 28, 2019 from 2:00 pm to 4:00 pm at Cathedral of the Pines, 10 Hale Hill Rd, Rindge, New Hampshire.

 In lieu of flowers Bart asked that people please donate to the ACLU or Dartmouth-Hitchcock Norris Cotton Cancer Center, Manchester, New Hampshire, 03102

-To send flowers to Barton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Barton Dean Goodeve, please visit our floral store.